evidentlyai/evidently/docs/book/reports/data-drift.md

 **4. To decide on the model retraining.** Before feeding fresh data into the model, you might want to verify whether it even makes sense.
 If there is no data drift, the environment is stable, and retraining might not be necessary.

-To run data drift checks as part of the pipeline, use the Test Suite.
+To run drift checks as part of the pipeline, use the Test Suite.
 To explore and debug, use the Report.

 # Data Drift Report